mbourgey/EBI_cancer_workshop_CNV/README.md

 ## Aknowledgments
-The format for this tutorial has been inspired from Mar Gonzalez Porta of Embl-EBI and Louis letourneau from MUGQIC, who I would like to thank and acknowledge.
+The format for this tutorial has been inspired from Mar Gonzalez Porta of Embl-EBI and Louis Letourneau from MUGQIC, who I would like to thank and acknowledge.